Jessiexly/test/Publish console app as WebJobs.md

 ![Settingsjobfile](_images/PublishconsoleappasWebJobs/publish_settingsjobfile.PNG)

-6.uncomment a schedule and publish the console app again
+6.Uncomment a schedule and publish the console app again

 ![uncommon a schedule](_images/PublishconsoleappasWebJobs/uncommon.PNG)

-7.Navigate to http://yourwebjobsapp.scm.azurewebsites.net/  >Tools>WebJob Dashboard
+7.Navigate to http://yourwebjobsapp.[**scm**].azurewebsites.net/  >Tools>WebJob Dashboard.
 Open your console app  to check the frequency of webJob.

 ![publish with scm](_images/PublishconsoleappasWebJobs/scm.PNG)

 8.Change a triggered webjob to continuous, you can update the pubxml property in the pubxml.
-In 15.4 prev3, there will be a settings dialog where you will be able to change this.
+(Note: In 15.4 prev3, there will be a settings dialog where you will be able to change this.)

 ```
 <WebJobType>Continuous</WebJobType>